<< Back to #ROOMS Section | Forward to #SHOPS Section >> |

 The #RESETS section consists of the #RESETS header, a number of reset lines (see below) and the #RESETS section ender as shown here:

-reset line
+#RESETS reset line S |

 In a brief, the #RESETS section accomplishes the following: